commercelayer/commercelayer-docs-api/resources/customer_groups/list_customer_groups.md

 ---
-description: How to fetch a list of customer groups via API
+description: How to fetch a collection of customer groups via API
 ---

 # List all customer groups